khushboopaddiyar/Algorithm-toolbox/README.md

 # Algorithm-toolbox
-This repository will contain my work from the [Master Algorithmic Programming Techniques Specialization](https://www.coursera.org/specializations/data-structures-algorithms) that was created by UC San Diego and delivered through Coursera.
+This repository will contain my work from the [Master Algorithmic Programming Techniques Specialization](https://www.coursera.org/specializations/data-structures-algorithms) that was created by UC San Diego and delivered through Coursera.this will help you to strengthen your data structure

 ## About This Specialization